-The Center also offers an Ed.D. in Educational Leadership.
+The School of Education also offers an Ed.D. in Educational Leadership.
 The program is presented on a unique Friday evening and Saturday schedule.
-Individuals interested in the doctoral program should contact the director of doctoral admissions at (401) 598-4642.
+Individuals interested in the doctoral program should contact the director of doctoral admissions at (401) 598-4642 to request a separate catalog.